Distribution Practices

 Due diligence

-All scholarship recipients must verify enrollment and other pertinent information by submitting a Scholar Information Form for each award received before the scholarship check is issued.
-The form can be found on the NCCF website, and students will also be emailed a link to the form and instructions for completion.
+All scholarship recipients must verify enrollment and other pertinent information by submitting a Scholar Information Form before the scholarship check is issued.
+Students will be emailed a link to the form and instructions for completion.
 Students who fail to complete the Scholar Information Form by Aug.
-31 forfeit their scholarship award.
+31 may forfeit their scholarship award.

 Confidentiality